The Richter Economic Timeline: What was known or knowable and what did the market say?

 Richter’s economic timeline plots local and world events together with a depiction of the volatility of the stock market (S&P 500) and credit markets (the spread of publicly traded BBB corporate bonds over U.S. treasury notes).

-• Contemporaneously, there are continued concerns and uncertainties over the sustained military invasion of Ukraine by Russia.
+- Contemporaneously, concerns and uncertainties remain over the sustained military invasion of Ukraine by Russia.

-*MATANA describes the market’s technology leaders – Microsoft, Apple, Tesla, Alphabet, Nvidia and Amazon..
+*MAG 7 describes the market’s technology leaders – Microsoft, Apple, Tesla, Alphabet, Nvidia, Meta Platforms and Amazon.

 This timeline was compiled by Richter Inc.’s Business Valuation and Dispute.
 A similar version was published in the CBV Institute’s Journal Advisory Group.